vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 The key day two operations for an enterprise running Tanzu and/or Kubernetes clusters would typically include monitoring and troubleshooting the management and the Tanzu Kubernetes Clusters .
-With the radical and exponential increase in the amount of traffic and interconnected flows and relationships between containerised workloads, you need the most powerful and insightful monitoring tools..
+With the radical and exponential increase in the amount of traffic and interconnected flows and relationships between containerized workloads, you need the most powerful and insightful monitoring tools..

 VMware Aria Operation For Monitoring provides insightful monitoring for your Tanzu and upstream Kubernetes clusters.
-This allows you to monitor your containerised clusters from a single pane of glass alongside the rest of your infrastructure.
+This allows you to monitor your containerized clusters from a single pane of glass alongside the rest of your infrastructure.

-Aria Operation  management pack for kubernetes onboards Tanzu and Kubernetes clusters seamlessly onto Aria Operations expanding monitoring, troubleshooting and capacity planning capabilities to Tanzu and Kubernetes deployments.
+Aria Operation  management pack for kubernetes onboard Tanzu and Kubernetes clusters seamlessly onto Aria Operations expanding monitoring, troubleshooting and capacity planning capabilities to Tanzu and Kubernetes deployments.

 The Aria operation delivers intelligent operations management with application-to-storage visibility across physical, virtual, cloud and Kubernetes infrastructure.
 We can automate key processes and improve IT efficiency.